 5 – Intimidation/threats/inflicting of pain.
 This is how governments control the people, especially in totalitarian societies.
 I submit to your authority because I do not perceive that I can afford to resist.

 In life there is more that you cannot decide than what you can decide.
 You cannot elect and control the most important aspects of your life.
 You know what they are: You did not decide when you were born.
 You did not select your parents, your sex, race, or era of history in which you live.
 You have no control over the gifts and abilities you have or want to have.
 Nor do you decide the circumstances that flow through your life, such as disease, accidents, etc. For the most part, all you decide is how you will respond to what you cannot control.

 Nevertheless, man never ceases to try to control.
 Cloning, generic engineering, birth control, all have in common a desire to control.

 This is how God created you.
 He gave you a will and a desire for autonomy.
 If He did not, He could not have a relationship with you.
-Both your will and your desire for the autonomy are essential for any relationship in life.
+Both your will and your desire for autonomy are essential for any relationship in life.
 With this, however, He placed limits on what you can do with them.
-He gave you a will so that you can decide whether or not you want a relationship with Him.
-He gave you a desire for autonomy so that you can decide whether of not if you want to submit to Him.
+He gave you a will so you can decide whether or not you want a relationship with Him.
+He gave you a desire for autonomy so that you can decide whether or not you will submit to Him.
 He gave you a desire to control so you can surrender the control of your life to Him.